Cannabis seeds can last a long time.

 How To Store Marijuana Seeds

 We often get asked: “Do marijuana seeds go bad?”
 And the answer is, yes, just like any other type of seed.
 But if you care for them properly, they can last many years.
-And that’s exactly what we’ll help you do.
+And because weed seeds are expensive, that’s exactly what we’ll help you do.

 First we’ll cover the ideal condition for seeds, so that you can maximize their shelf life.
 Then we will cover all of the best containers and locations for actually storing seeds.
 We’ll also mention a few common ones that are less than ideal.